Get free shipping on all orders - Ends Sunday!

 When do symptoms of osteosarcoma usually occur in dogs?

-Symptoms of osteosarcoma in dogs usually occur in middle-aged dogs of 5 - 10 years old.
-The symptoms manifest in the later stages of the disease when the tumor begins to affect the surrounding bone and tissues.
+Signs of osteosarcoma in dogs usually occur in middle-aged dogs of 5 - 10 years old.
+The signs manifest in the later stages of the disease when the tumor begins to affect the surrounding bone and tissues.
 “Osteosarcoma symptoms in dogs usually occur in 5 to 9 years old, with a peak around 7 years, but can also be observed in young dogs at 1 year of age,” according to the study by Lima, R., Gomes, M., Negreiros, V., & Nascimento, L. titled “Osteossarcoma canino: Relato de caso,” 2017.
 Symptoms include lameness, swelling, and pain in the affected limb.

 What are the risk factors for osteosarcoma in dogs?